mdancho84/mdancho84.github.io/_posts/2022-06-09-survival-analysis-plots-in-under-10-minutes-with-r.md

 ### Avoid THIS big mistake

-Here's why **you MUST AVOID** using the default ggplot theme in your business reports:
+Here's why you **MUST AVOID** just slapping the last plot in your business reports:

 1. Remember, stakeholders are human and **they won't trust you** or your report if you don't dress it up!
 2. You are measured by your ability to **provide actionable insights**.
 SO you need to be able to explore more.
 The techniques I will show you next will help you do just that!